Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Alabama Nursing Home Medicaid is an entitlement, which means all eligible applicants are guaranteed by law to receive benefits without wait.
 However, not all nursing homes accept Medicaid, and those that do may not have any available spaces when you or your loved one needs care.
 So, eligible applicants are guaranteed nursing home coverage without wait, but they are not guaranteed coverage in any facility they choose.

-A Nursing Home Alternative – Alabama Nursing Home Medicaid beneficiaries who want to leave their nursing home and return to living “in the community” can receive financial and functional help with that transition through Medicaid’s Money Follows the Person program.
-This help can include paying for moving expenses, as well as long-term care services and supports in the new residence.
+A Nursing Home Alternative – Alabama Nursing Home Medicaid beneficiaries who want to leave their nursing home and return to the community can receive help with that transition through Medicaid’s Money Follows the Person program.
+This help can include paying for moving expenses and long-term care in the new residence.
 Program beneficiaries must be moving from a Medicaid-approved facility and into their own home, the home of a relative or a small group home with a maximum of four unrelated residents.
 Alabama’s Money Follows the Person program is called Gateway to Community Living.

 Home and Community Based Services (HCBS) Waivers

 Home and Community Based Services (HCBS) Waivers will pay for long-term care services and supports that help Alabama Medicaid recipients who require a Nursing Facility Level of Care remain living in the community instead of living in a nursing home.
-The word “waiver” means something like voucher in this instance.
-Think of it as a voucher that will pay for long-term care services for Alabama residents who live in their home, the home of a loved one, an adult foster care home or an assisted living residence.
-While Alabama’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs such as mortgage payments, rent, utility bills and food expenses.
+The word “waiver” means something like “voucher” in this instance.
+Think of it as a voucher that will pay for long-term care services for Alabama residents who live in their home, the home of a loved one or an adult foster care home.
+While Alabama’s HCBS Waivers will cover some long-term care services and supports in those settings, they will not cover room and board costs such as mortgage payments, rent, utility bills and food expenses.

 The HCBS Waivers relevant to Alabama seniors are the Elderly & Disabled Waiver and the Alabama Community Transition Waiver.